hvpaiva/loggo/README.md

 ## Usage

-#### Basic Usage
+### Basic Usage

-Create a new logger with a specified log level and log messages:
+Initialize a logger with a specified log level and log messages:

 ```go
 package main